Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

 - Insect bites.

-Although they are not actually considered causes of Fournier’s gangrene, there are other conditions and medications that experts believe may increase the likelihood of contracting this disease, such as:
+Although they are not considered causes of Fournier’s gangrene, there are other conditions and medications that experts believe may increase the likelihood of contracting this disease, such as:

 - Alcohol abuse.